What Are My Rights If I Am Pregnant at Work?

 The Pregnant Workers Fairness Act (PWFA) requires covered employers to provide reasonable accommodations to pregnant workers, unless it would cause an undue hardship.

 The PWFA requires case-specific assessments.
 The pregnancy-related condition does not need to amount to a disability.
-Relief from an essential job duty under PWFA is only required if it’s temporary.
+Relief from an essential job duty under the PWFA is required only if it’s temporary.

 Americans with Disabilities Act (ADA)